UniversalDependencies/docs/misc.md

 of the morphemes.

 This attribute is used e.g. in the Tagalog and Warlpiri treebanks.
+The Coptic attribute `Morphs` seems to do the same thing; if so, then **the two names should be merged across treebanks and languages!**

     # sent_id = 1.104a
     # text = Ngarrkangku karnta nyangu.